Posted in:

 • Investing means using cash to buy assets that you hope will appreciate over time, potentially generating much higher returns.

-For a short while, it did look as if that might be the case.
-Stock markets can be volatile, and when something like a pandemic comes along, prices can fall very quickly.
+Bottom of FormThis fear was, of course, exacerbated by the Coronavirus pandemic.
+With COVID-19 decimating world economies, many people panicked, believing their investment portfolios would be similarly affected.
+For a short while, it looked like that might be the case.
+Stock markets can be volatile, and prices can fall very quickly when something like a pandemic comes along.
 However, it’s also true that the markets recovered quickly.

 Not for the inexperienced